July 12, 2019

 That didn’t work, however, as Postgres threw an error:

-ERROR: operator does not exist: text @> text Hint: No operator matches the given name and argument type(s).
+text Hint: No operator matches the given name and argument type(s).
 You might need to add explicit type casts.

 Okay, I can take a hint, let’s try explicit type casts: